Water Level Sensors

 The system consists of two units: a submerged sensor and a control box.

-In the contol box is a power supply, relays, and a water solenoid.
-The control box has a pendant cord to connect to the power timer, a socket to plug the pump cord into, and two hose connections with which to atach the tank fill lines.
-The box is water-tight and the fill section is isolated from the electrical section.
+In the contol box are a power supply, relays, and a water solenoid.
+The control box has a pendant cord to connect to the power timer, a socket to plug the pump cord into, and two hose connections with which to attach the tank fill lines.

 Schematic